-Approximately 33 percent of women develop uterine fibroids before age 50.
+Up to 80 percent of women will develop uterine fibroids by age 50.

 If you think you might be experiencing fibroid degeneration, or if you’re interested in preventing degeneration in the future, we’re here to support you however we can.

 What is Fibroid Degeneration?

 Uterine fibroids are benign tumors that grow inside or on the uterus.
 Fibroids are composed of the same muscle as the uterus and are connected to the uterine artery by blood vessels.
 These blood vessels supply fibroids with the oxygenated blood they need to grow and survive, just like any other part of the body.

 Uterine fibroid degeneration occurs when a fibroid outgrows its limited blood supply.
 When the connecting blood vessels cannot provide enough oxygen to a fibroid, its cells begin to die, or degenerate.
 When a fibroid degenerates, it shrinks back to a smaller size that its blood supply can support.

 Though fibroid degeneration does decrease the size of fibroids, it cannot manage them long-term — a degenerated fibroid is likely to expand and degenerate again.
 Though many people with fibroids don’t experience symptoms on a daily basis, when fibroid degeneration starts, it can cause uncomfortable and disruptive symptoms, which is why it’s important to minimize how often it occurs.

 Symptoms of Uterine Fibroid Degeneration

 For some women, a degenerating fibroid is what first draws attention to their fibroids.
 Common symptoms of fibroid degeneration include:

 - Acute abdominal pain lasting a few days to a few weeks

 - Swelling of the abdomen